igorski/zCanvas/README.md

 zCanvas follows the concept of the DisplayList where drawable objects become visible on screen once they have been added to a container.
 Sprites are also containers, so you can stack Sprites onto other Sprites, without having to worry about z indices.

+## Optimized for high performance

+zCanvas has been optimized extensively for the best performance and works a treat on mobile devices too.
+The amount of event listeners attached to DOM elements are limited to the _HTMLCanvasElement_ only, where the internal interactions are delegated to the sprites by the canvas.
+Events triggering updates on the display list are automatically debounced to only render once per animation frame.

+## Easily animatable

+As all rendering logic resides within a single method of your Sprite, you can easily attach animation libraries such as the excellent TweenMax by Greensock to alter the visible properties of your sprites for maximum eye candy.

+Additionally, zCanvas comes with built-in frame throttling logic that allows game like implementations to update at the same speed, regardless of the rendering (frames per second) capabilities of the environment.

 ## Works practically everywhere

-zCanvas has been written to work within a CommonJS/ES6-module structure, but comes prebuilt and transpiled to work in modern browsers from IE9 onwards.
-It has been tested and verified to work on:
+zCanvas has been written to work within a ES module structure, but comes prebuilt and transpiled to work in either a module, CommonJS or browser environment (23K before GZip). zCanvas has been tested and verified to work on:

  * Internet Explorer 9+ (note: requires polyfill for _requestAnimationFrame_ and _Promise_)
  * Chrome for Windows, OS X and Linux